Geometry of the minimal spanning tree in the heavy-tailed regime: new universality classes: Introduction

 The above conjecture is related to the universality of the intrinsic geometry of the MST, proving which in full generality remains open to date.
 Only recently, there has been some progress in the $\tau>4$ regime.
 In \cite{AddBroGolMie13}, it was shown that the MST of the complete graph on $n$ vertices constructed using i.i.d. $\Unif[0, 1]$ edge weights, endowed with the tree distance scaled by $n^{-1/3}$ and the uniform probability measure on the vertices, converges in distribution to a random compact $\bR$-tree $\cM$.
 Further, almost surely, $\cM$ is binary and the Minkowski dimension of $\cM$ equals $3$.
 This result can be seen as a confirmation of \eqref{eqn:0} for the case $\tau=\infty$.
 The limiting space $\cM$ is expected to be the scaling limit of the MST of a variety of random discrete structures including random graphs with degree exponent $\tau>4$.
 A first step in this broader program of establishing universality of $\cM$ was taken in \cite{addarioberry-sen}, where it was shown that the scaling limit of the MST of the random $3$-regular (simple) graph as well as the $3$-regular configuration model, with the tree distance scaled by $n^{-1/3}$, is $6^{1/3}\cdot\cM$.

 On the other hand, the problem has stayed completely open in the $\tau\in(3, 4)$ regime.
 The aim of this work is to study the MST in this regime and prove the existence of the scaling limit of the MST.
-We will consider a supercrtical inhomogeneous random graph (IRG) model that corresponds to the rank-$1$ case of the general class of IRGs studied in \cite{BJR07}.
+We will consider a \ch{supercritical} inhomogeneous random graph (IRG) model that corresponds to the rank-$1$ case of the general class of IRGs studied in \cite{BJR07}.
 We will show that under certain assumptions, the MST on the giant component of this random graph, endowed with the tree distance scaled by $n^{-(\tau-3)/(\tau-1)}$, converges in distribution with respect to the Gromov-Hausdorff topology to a random compact $\bR$-tree.
-In particular, this supports the prediction in \eqref{eqn:0}.
 We will then study the topological properties of the scaling limit.
 We will show that almost surely, every point in this limiting space either has degree one (leaf), or two, or infinity (hub), and that both the set of leaves and the set of hubs are dense in this space.
 Further, the Minkowski dimension of this space equals $(\tau-1)/(\tau-3)$ almost surely.
 Note the contrasting characteristics of such a space in comparison to the space $\cM$.

 The inhomogeneous random graph model considered in this paper is of special interest as it is closely related to the multiplicative coalescent \cite{aldous-crit, aldous-limic}.
 The evolution of a large class of dynamic random graph models around the point of phase transition can be well-approximated \cite{SBSSXW-universal, SB-SD-vdH-SS} by the multiplicative coalescent, and we expect that this fact can be leveraged to establish universality of the scaling limits obtained in this paper.
-We defer further discussion regarding the general program to establish universality to Section \ref{sec:disc}.
-Our main result proves convergence of the MST viewed as a metric space.
-This can be strengthened to convergence of the MST viewed as a metric measure space if one additional estimate is proved.
-This will also be discussed in Section \ref{sec:disc}.
+We defer further discussion regarding the general program to establish universality to Section~\ref{sec:disc}.
+Our main result proves convergence of the MST viewed as a metric space, \ch{which in particular implies distributional convergence of the diameter of the MST rescaled by $n^{-(\tau-3)/(\tau-1)}$.
+This presents some rigorous evidence supporting the prediction in \eqref{eqn:0}, although the asymptotic behavior of the typical distance claimed in \eqref{eqn:0} does not follow from this alone.
+The scaling limit of the typical distance can be deduced if one were able to establish distributional convergence of the MST viewed as a metric measure space.} This strengthening of our result can be achieved if one additional estimate is proved.
+This will also be discussed in Section~\ref{sec:disc}.